FAQ: Publishing research papers

 For most purposes, the more the better.

-In my field, professors typically expect one first-author journal paper for a master’s degree and three for a PhD.
+In my field, professors typically expect one good first-author journal paper for a master’s degree and three for a PhD.
 Conference papers and non-first-author journal papers usually don’t count.

 Who decides whether my paper gets published?